 - Apply theory to practice in therapeutic settings

 Increasing Representation in the Field

 The Master of Education in Rehabilitation Counseling prepares students to meet the growing need for qualified vocational rehabilitation counselors.
 It builds on foundational skills learned in the undergraduate Alcoholism and Drug Abuse Counseling concentration in our Applied Psychology and Rehabilitation Services programs.
+Starting Fall 2021, students admitted into the program will be required to enroll in the 60-hour program.
 The program is fully accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP).

 There are several specialization options within the graduate program: